diegocasu/openstack-REST/README.md

 # OpenStack REST

-This is a project developed for the Cloud Computing course of Master Degree in Computer Engineering.
+This is a project developed for the Cloud Computing course of MSc. in Computer Engineering.

 ## Requirements